Pauwlo/Bro/Install/README.md

 ## Run Init

+Clone this repository with Git on your machine, or [download ZIP](https://github.com/Pauwlo/Init/archive/refs/heads/main.zip).

 If you want to import certificates with Init, place them in the `.\Init\Files\Certificates` folder.
-They will be imported in Local Machine\Trusted Root Certification Authorities.
+They will be imported in *Local Machine\Trusted Root Certification Authorities*.

 Copy the Init script folder and its shortcut `Start Init.lnk` on a USB drive.
-The one you used to install Windows, for example.
+The one you've used to install Windows, for example.

-Insert the USB drive into the computer, then select "Open folder" when prompted.
+Insert the USB drive into the freshly installed computer, then select "Open folder" when prompted.

-Copy the two elements on the desktop.
+Move the two elements on the desktop.

 Double-click on `Start Init`.
 Click on Yes when prompted (Init requires administrator privileges).